tiwariakshat47/Chinese-Checkers/README.md

-# chinese-checkers-AI
+# Chinese-Checkers-AI
-# worked on by Vivian Zhao and Akshat Tiwari, Won First Place Norcal Hacks Hackathon
+# Worked on by Vivian Zhao and Akshat Tiwari, Won First Place Norcal Hacks Hackathon

 A chinese checkers AI that you can play against!
 Disclaimer: it is based off of an existing open-source library for chinese checkers.
 I added in the AI.